fastrodev/fastro/readme.md

 - Run in development (HMR)

-    All modules will be reloaded again if there are changes.
+    Modules will be reloaded when changes are made.

     ```
     fastro serve